 PLANNING YOUR CHRISTMAS FOOD SHOPPING LIST

-It’s not that I don’t tweak or update my Christmas day menu nearer to the time, it’s just that it is easier to have a basic plan in place, rather than scrabbling to come up with a menu when there are 101 other things going on in December.
+It’s not that I don’t update my Christmas Day menu nearer to the time.
+It’s just that it is easier to have a basic plan in place rather than scrabbling to come up with a menu when there are 101 other things going on in December.

-I’ve put together a Christmas shopping checklist of all the things that I include in my main Christmas day food shop.
-This is based on my Easy Christmas Dinner Menu and should help give you an idea of what you might like to include on your food shopping list for Christmas day.
+I’ve put together a Christmas food shopping list of all the things that I include in my main Christmas day food shop.
+The shopping list is based on my Easy Christmas Dinner Menu and should help give you an idea of what you might like to include on your food shopping list for Christmas day.

 CHRISTMAS DAY FOOD CHECKLIST